-For porous stones like honed and also highly polished limestone, granites, travertine’s and marble floors or polished porcelain tile floors, the application of an impregnating/penetrating sealer is highly recommended especially when the stone or tile floor is installed in a room where accidental spills of staining agents (i.e.: cooking oil, coffee, juice, etc.) are likely to occur.
-Prior to installation all calcite based stones should be sealed with an impregnating/penetrating sealer.
+For porous stones like honed and also highly polished limestone, granites, travertine’s and marble floors or polished porcelain tile floors, the application of an inpregnating/penetrating sealer is highly recommended especially when the stone or tile floor is installed in a room where accidental spills of staining agents (i.e.: cooking oil, coffee, juice, etc.) are likely to occur.
+Prior to installation all calcite based stones should be sealed.

 Should you decide not to have your stone or tile floor detailed, don’t damp-mop your floor immediately after installation and grouting.
 While you would not cause any real damage, the fine powder most likely left on the floor will be trapped in the water and may leave ugly and hard-to-remove streaks all over the floor surface.

 For the first week or so, just vacuum using a brush foot.
 The metal or plastic attachments or the wheels may scratch the surface.
 Central vacuum systems or a clean dry micro-fibre mop used as often as you can is the best.
 You will know it is ready to be washed when your hand remains clean (no whitish powder) after rubbing it on the stone or tile floor.

 Etching on Stone or Tile Floors Caused by Spills.